 Customers can use the Amazon Business store to not only spend their dollars frugally, but also in ways that support their communities.

-“A good example of this is when a local city government came to us and asked to keep their procurement spend within their local community.
-We worked with them to ensure that local businesses were identified as preferred suppliers so the spending for their organizations was staying within their community,” Angagaw said.
-“We are able to do this because if you qualify as a certified small, black-, veteran- or woman-owned business, we integrate those qualifications from the federal government, or other standard-defining organizations, and design tools so that any business owner or procurement officer at a large entity can direct their customers to support those specific businesses.”
+Amazon Business was able to do this because if companies qualify as a certified small, Black-, veteran- or women-owned business, it integrates those qualifications from the federal government, or other standard-defining organizations, and design tools so that any business owner or procurement officer at a large entity can direct their customers to support those specific businesses.

 The U.S. Air Force is a good example.
 Keen to buy more goods from small and local businesses, and keep and create jobs in their communities, Amazon Business enabled Air Force procurement staff to access a database of more than 100,000 small businesses and check whether any local small business within 50 miles of any Air Force base were selling the relevant supplies.

 There were thousands of them.
 The Air Force has made 7,600 purchases from 2,600 local small businesses through Amazon Business.
-It said that $1.29 million went to small businesses, including woman-owned, veteran-owned, and businesses in historically underutilized business zones.
+It said that $1.29 million went to small businesses, including women-owned, veteran-owned, and businesses in historically underutilized business zones.

 Where is Amazon Business available?